Climate Change and Security (residential) CourseDate: (08-04-2024)

 Aim: to enhance awareness of climate change security implications through acquisition of basic knowledge related to global warming as a phenomenon and a security threat multiplier, the main factors which affect the environment, and the impact of climate change on international peace and security in short, mid and long term period.

 The course is open to civil servants and military from EU Member States and relevant EU Institutions and Agencies.
+The course is also open to participants from third countries, international organisations and NCOs, depending on the number of places available and the decision of the MS offering the course.

 - Point main climate change characteristics – causes, impacts, scenarios, direct and indirect impacts;